-Are You Prepared If Facebook Goes Down Again?
+Are You Prepared If and When Facebook Goes Down Again?

 You’ve probably heard me and others often say “you must have a blog for your business in case your rented space on social media ever went down.”